RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: Introduction

 The RNNFast architecture is modular and highly scalable forgoing the need for long communication buses despite the high output fanout of typical RNN networks.
 RNNFast allows flexible mapping of logic neurons to RNN hardware blocks.
 The accelerator is designed to minimize data movement by closely interleaving DWM storage and computation.
 The basic hardware primitive, the RNN processing element (PE) includes custom DWM-based multiplication and custom nonlinear functional units for high performance and low-energy.
 RNNFast also includes an error mitigation mechanism for position errors, expected to be relatively common in DWM.
 The error mitigation is tailored to the RNNFast data access pattern to minimize overhead.
 We compare RNNFast with a state-of-the art NVIDIA P100 GPGPU and find RNNFast improves performance by $21.8\times$ while reducing energy $70\times$.

 We also compare with two alternative RNNFast designs.
 1) a CMOS-based RNNFast design in which both memories and logic use traditional CMOS.
-We find the RNNFast design to be up to 2$\times$ more energy efficient that the CMOS version, in a much smaller chip area.
-2) a design that replaces the multiply and accumulate units with a memristor-based implementation that uses an analog dot-product engine, a state-of-the-art design that has been shown to be very efficient for CNNs \cite{chi_isca2016,ankit2017resparc}.
-RNNFast shows better performance, energy and area than memristor-based design.
-Qualitative comparisons with FPGA-based RNN accelerators and Google's TPU also indicate RNNFast has better performance and lower energy.
+We find the RNNFast design to be up to 2$\times$ more energy efficient than the CMOS version, in a much smaller chip area.
+2) a memristor-based implementation that uses an analog dot-product engine, a state-of-the-art design that has been shown to be very efficient for CNNs \cite{chi_isca2016,ankit2017resparc}.
+RNNFast shows better performance, energy and area than the memristor-based design.
+Qualitative comparisons with FPGA-based RNN accelerators, Google's TPU and Microsoft's Brainwave \cite{brainwave_isca18} also indicate RNNFast has better performance and lower energy for similar workloads.

-This paper makes the following main contributions: \begin{itemize} \item Presents RNNFast, the first DWM-based custom accelerator for LSTM recurrent neural networks and its variants. \item Introduces novel DWM-based designs for efficient NN hardware including sigmoid, and tanh units. \item Implements an efficient error mitigation solution for DWM overshift errors. \item Presents a new efficient and scalable interconnection mechanism based on racetrack chains. \item Demonstrates that DWM is very well suited for efficient acceleration of recurrent neural networks. \end{itemize}
+This paper makes the following main contributions: \begin{itemize} \item Presents RNNFast, the first DWM-based custom accelerator for LSTMs and other RNN variants. \item Introduces novel DWM-based designs for efficient neural network hardware including sigmoid, and tanh units. \item Implements an efficient error mitigation solution for DWM overshift errors. \item Presents a new efficient and scalable interconnection mechanism based on racetrack chains. \item Demonstrates that DWM is very well suited for efficient acceleration of recurrent neural networks. \end{itemize}

 The rest of this paper is organized as follows: Section \ref{sec:background} provides background information.
 Section \ref{sec:architecture} details the design and implementation of RNNFast.
 Section \ref{sec:errors} presents the error mitigation aspects of the design.
 Sections \ref{sec:method} and \ref{sec:evaluation} describe the evaluation.
 Section \ref{sec:related} discusses related work and Section \ref{sec:conclusions} concludes.